hemiipatu/MinecraftPortable/README.md

  - **_bin\runtime_** | Used to store JavaJDK/JRE.
  - **_cache_** | Used by the launcher itself to cache game files - remains unused until first launch.
  - **_data_** | Used to store game data, containing what would otherwise be found in .minecraft.

+ The script will also download the MinecraftLauncher.exe and Java.exe from their respective sites.

  The script creates the following directories on Linux:
  - **_Nothing_** | Nothing is created yet because the Linux functionality has yet to be made.
 WIP.